 |MapGazer – Using transparency|

-You can also change the transparency of the overlay map directly by pressing the ‘+’ or ‘-’ keys (which increase or decrease the transparency of the overlay map in 5% intervals).
+Mark transparenciesIndividual marks can also have their transparency set, either by using the slider in the mark’s Properties dialog or moving the cursor over the mark (making it the active mark) and pressing the ‘+’ or ‘−’ keys (which increase or decrease the transparency of the mark in 5% intervals).

 You can try this for yourself by using the provided SampleMap as the base map and then adding the SampleGeology map as the overlay map.

 An active overlay map can be changed using Map → Change overlay map or removed using Map → Remove overlay map.
 The overlay map options are also available from the map pop-up menu.